 What To Expect After Surgery

-Your blood oxygen levels during the first 2 to 3 nights after surgery.
+Your blood oxygen levels for the first 2 to 3

 Why It Is Done

 Your doctor may suggest these surgeries to treat sleep apnea if you have swollen tonsils and

 adenoids that block your airway during sleep.
 This is often the first treatment choice for children.
 That's because swollen tonsils and adenoids are often the cause of their sleep apnea.

 In children with sleep apnea, symptoms almost always improve within 6 months of surgery.
 Parents report a decrease